 You’re on your own with that first one, but here are five craft businesses with low start up costs and for which there seems to be a large enough market.

 It’s not always easy to start a craft business.
 Some businesses, like craft beers, require licensing and are heavily regulated.
 The start-up costs are outrageous.
 On the other hand, there are some craft businesses you can start on a shoestring and which offer a reasonable demand.
 If you enjoy making these kinds of products, then the market is ripe for your talents.

 - Jewelry – The cost of starting a jewelry business includes setting up your business, buying materials for making your jewelry, and your initial marketing materials.
 You can get started with as little as $500.
 Depending on the quality of your jewelry, you could earn six figures.
 Of course, that depends on how aggressive you are at marketing and growing the business.
 Because crafting jewelry is a creative pursuit, there is a lot of freedom to make your brand unique and drive your demand.

 - Craft Book Publishing – This is the age of self-publishing.
 It seems like everyone is doing it, but most people involved in independent book publishing are fiction and nonfiction writers.
 There is always room for a specialty craft book brand.
-Find your niche and as an author and publisher.
+Find your niche and there’s no ceiling to how much you can make as an author and publisher.
 But what are the start up costs?
 It depends on who you choose as your printer.
 With print-on-demand, you can get started for just a few hundred dollars or less.